alien4cloud/alien4cloud.github.io/alien_about/index.markdown

 root: ../
 ---

-ALIEN is a project started by FastConnect in order to help enterprise adopting the cloud.
+Alien4Cloud is a project started by FastConnect in order to help enterprise adopting the cloud.

-ALIEN leverage OASIS TOSCA standard as we believe that moving an enterprise to the cloud should not be done free of any vendor locking.
+ALIEN leverages [OASIS TOSCA](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=tosca) standard as we believe that moving an enterprise to the cloud should be done free of any vendor lock-in.
 Indeed cloud is a structural change for IT and getting lock to a vendor means a huge impact on the enterprise flexibility.

 For the same reasons we decided to provide ALIEN with a full-backend-featured community edition.